 - Developing network security applications.

-- Inventing and implementing more efficient systems for managing data management, including information retrieval and search on the Internet.
+- Inventing and implementing more efficient computing systems for managing and information, including information retrieval and search on the Internet.

 With the theoretical foundation built in the program, computer science graduates can excel in system and software development, as well as in designing effective computing solutions for emerging and challenging problems in modern society.
 Skills in system development and research can lead to entrepreneurial activity that produces innovative computing products and services.
 Learn more about the objectives and outcomes of the B.S. degree in Computer Science.